How To Lose Upper Body Fat (According To Experts)

 Alcohol consumption, in addition to consuming too many calories, has been shown to promote fat gain.

-This led researchers to conclude that individuals who habitually consume alcohol and are in a calorie surplus will be at a greater risk of having the surplus calories be deposited directly into fat stores.
+They concluded that individuals who habitually consume alcohol and are in a calorie surplus will be at a greater risk of having the surplus calories deposited directly into fat stores.

 6. Stop Smoking